ping-payments/ping_python_sdk/doc/api_resources/payments_api/paymentOrder.md

 ### 204

-The PaymentOrder was successfully updated
+The payment order was successfully updated

 ### 403